 You quote poetry throughout your books.
 I wonder what you might cite for people deepening their practice of other forms of yoga by a practice of karma yoga.
 Well, you know I’m a translator of Rainer Maria Rilke.
 This poem of his [from Book of Hours] makes me think of what yoga does for us:

 How surely gravity’s law,strong as an ocean current,takes hold of even the strongest thingand pulls it toward the heart of the world…If we surrenderedto earth’s intelligencewe could rise up rooted, like trees.

 It’s like surrendering to earth’s intelligence when you feel the patterns of energy in the body in those beautiful, ancient asanas.
 Here is more from the poem:

 Instead we entangle ourselvesin knots of our own makingand struggle, lonely and confused.
 So, like children, we begin againto learn from the things,because they are in God’s heart;they have never left him.This is what the things can teach us: to fall,patiently to trust our heaviness.Even a bird has to do thatbefore he can fly.

 This poem invites us to “trust our own heaviness,” when our hearts are heavy and when there are tears or grief or loss.
 Don’t be afraid of it.
 You can trust that, and even a bird, it says, has to learn to fall before it can fly.
 Our heaviness needs to be accepted as well as our lightness.

+And we don’t have to do this all by ourselves?
 In a yoga group, we have a ready-made little sangha of community with people who have learned to move and feel the deep currents of life together.
 Then, once engaged in karma yoga, they can go out and feel the currents of life as they act for the healing of our world.